 We would receive up to an aggregate of approximately \$76.3 million from the exercise of the Warrants, assuming the exercise in full of all of the Warrants for cash.
-On February 7, 2024, the closing price of our Common Stock as reported by Nasdaq was \$2.75 per share.
+On January 31, 2024, the closing price of our Common Stock was \$2.26 per share.
 Because the exercise price of the Warrants is greater than the current market price of our shares of Common Stock, such Warrants are unlikely to be exercised at this time and therefore we do not expect to receive any proceeds from such exercise of the Warrants in the near term.
 Whether any holders of Warrants determine to exercise such Warrants, which would result in cash proceeds to us, will likely depend upon the market price of our Common Stock at the time of any such holder's determination.